msievers/servizio/README.md

 # Servizio

-Servizio is a gem to support you writing service objects.
+Servizio is a gem to support you creating service objects.
 It was created after I read a blog post about [service objects](http://brewhouse.io/blog/2014/04/30/gourmet-service-objects.html) from [Philippe Creux](https://twitter.com/pcreux).
 Realy great post, check it out.

 I liked the ideas presented there, so I began to use them.
-Quickly I realised, that combining the basic concepts of service objects with something like ```ActiveModel``` would be awesome.
+Quickly I realised, that combining the basic concepts presented in this post with something like ```ActiveModel``` would be awesome.
 So there was ```Servizio```.

 ## The basic ideas

 For those who haven't read the original [post](http://brewhouse.io/blog/2014/04/30/gourmet-service-objects.html), let's sum up it's basic thoughts.

+### A service object *does one thing*

+A service object should hold the business logic to perform one action, e.g. to change a users password.
+It should star with a verb (but your mileage may vary).
+When used with rails, the should be homed in ```app/services```.
+In order to keep things organzied, subdirectories/modules should be used, e.g. ```app/services/user/change_password``` which corresponds to ```User::ChangePassword```.

+Generally subdirectories/modules holding services should be named with the singular noun, representing the object they manipulate, e.g. ```app/services/user/...``` not ```users```, resulting in ```User::ChangePassword``` not ```Users::...``` That way, things are consistent with the rails naming convention regarding models.

+That does not mean that there have to be a corresponding model if you create a service subdirectory.
+It's only a convention.
+So you are free to create something like ```app/services/statistic/create.rb```, allthough there is no ```Statistic``` model.
+It should be all about business logic.
+If there is a corresponding model, fine.
+If not, never mind.

+A service object should respond to the ```call``` method.
+It's the way lambdas and procs are called, so its obvious to use that as a convention.

 ## Installation